Peacfl/Shakespeare-Word-Prediction-RNN-Model/README.md

 The app uses a trained LSTM-based language model along with tokenizers to convert text to sequences and back.

-##Dataset
+## Dataset

 The training corpus is sourced from:
 Project Gutenberg – Shakespeare Collection
 The text was cleaned, tokenised, and transformed into sequences used for next-word prediction.

-##Model Details
+## Model Details
--Embedding Layer (128 dims): Learns vector representations of words -LSTM Layer (256 units): Captures long-term dependencies in Shakespearean language -Dropout + Recurrent Dropout: Helps reduce overfitting -Dense Output Layer: Predicts the probability distribution of the next word
+- Embedding Layer (128 dims): Learns vector representations of words
+- LSTM Layer (256 units): Captures long-term dependencies in Shakespearean language
+- Dropout + Recurrent Dropout: Helps reduce overfitting
+- Dense Output Layer: Predicts the probability distribution of the next word

-##Streamlit App
+## Streamlit App
 Write some text and adjust the creativity and text size to predict.

-##Run the App
+## Run the App
 streamlit run app.py